BMeu/Orchard/docs/gettingstarted.rst

 ``ScriptAlias / /opt/orchard.run.fcgi/`` would result in all of your other URLs being consumed by
 |projectname| and thus not working as expected anymore.
 What we want is |projectname| to be
 called if the requested URL does not exist on the server---that's exactly what the ``ErrorDocument 404`` directive is for!
-Unfortunately, this won't allow to append the original request URL to the error document, so we will use a combination of ``ErrorDocument`` and the ``rewrite`` module.
+Unfortunately, this won't let us append the original request URL to the error document, so we will use a combination of ``ErrorDocument`` and the ``rewrite`` module.